 Reep is a cash flow forecasting and scenario-planning tool that gives you a helicopter view of your financial data presented in an easy-to-understand, visual format.
 It uses up-to-date information provided by your banking feeds and compatible accounting software, keeping you focused at a high level without being bogged down in detail.
 Reep is designed specifically with the needs of small businesses in mind and can be accessed by all members of your board from anywhere at any time.

-If you’d like to simplify the way you generate board reports in your small business, sign up to a free trial of Reep today.
+If you’d like to simplify the way you generate board reports in your small business, contact us today for more information.